Lily Brooks O’Briant to Share Endometriosis Story at Benefit Concert

 Lily Brooks learned this week that she will have surgery for her endometriosis later this summer after suffering through three and a half years of symptoms, which began soon after her first period when she was 13.

 “I felt excruciating pain, fatigue, migraines, nausea, and had a hard time eating.
-And within the first two months, I started passing really large clots,” Lily Brooks said.
+And within the first two months, I started passing really large clots,” Lily Brooks said talking about her endometriosis story.
 “My mom told me this wasn’t normal, that this wasn’t what my period was supposed to be like.”

 Lily Brooks went to several doctors over the next couple of years.
 A gynecologist recommended that she change her diet.
 Another doctor performed an appendectomy, though Lily Brooks questioned post-surgery if she’d had appendicitis as her pain continued.
 A pediatrician suggested she had an eating disorder.
 And a therapist said it could be allergies.

 Lily Brooks returned to her gynecologist last fall, who concurred that she might have the disease and put her on birth control.
 It eased the pain, but only for a few months.
-The mother and daughter then began to wonder if the pain’s source was stress and anxiety, which previous doctors had suggested.
+The mother and daughter then began to wonder if the pain’s source was stress and anxiety.
+This is what previous doctors had suggested.

 “She’d been filming for four and a half months as the lead in Life by Ella,” Hope said.
 “It was long hours and very intense with a wide range of emotions, so it was easy to say that maybe the pain had increased because of filming.
 But I think the reason we thought that was because a lot of doctors made us think that was it.”

-Hope and Lily Brooks were convinced this spring that stress and anxiety had nothing to do with it.
+Hope and Lily Brooks were sure this spring that stress and anxiety had nothing to do with it.

 “She was so happy all spring,” Hope said.
 “She’d just finished a short film and had nothing going on but school, which wasn’t a heavy load.
 She was enjoying writing her music.
 And Young and the Restless was pretty easy for her after Life by Ella.”